 Someone to trust

-Somewhere to
+Somewhere to feel well

 Am I doing what I truly want?